2803

 In this application, two derived alarms and two derived controls are set to be an indicator of continued LAN function.
 The alarms are configured so the following sequence of events happens in a regular time period: control relay A triggers derived alarm B which operates control relay B which triggers derived alarm A which operates control relay A, starting the sequence over again.

-Data transport between the master station and the relays is over LAN.
+Data being transported between the master station and the relays - such as temperature, pressure, and speed - is over LAN.
 Each alarm has a notification qualification time greater than the time period specified for the alarm-control sequence.

 If the alarm-control sequence operates normally, you'll never see an alarm.
 If, however, the LAN fails, one alarm will not be able to operate its control relay to trigger the next alarm in the sequence, and the alarm will be left standing - and you'll know a LAN failure has occurred.